 Don’t forget to sign your Waste Transfer Note!

 You do.
 Whenever you are disposing of waste, you should be passing your rubbish over to a registered carrier of controlled waste.
 This may include the local council or private companies such as First Mile.
 By law, it’s you who must fill out and keep hold of the Waste Transfer Note.
-If the carrier of your waste then passes it to somebody else later on in the journey, they’ll fill out their own form.
+If waste carriers then pass it to somebody else later on in the journey, they’ll complete their own Waste Transfer Notes.